PirateNetwork/pirate/doc/consolidateaddress-rpc.md

 3. **maxnotes** (numeric, optional, default=50)
    - Maximum number of notes to include in a single consolidation transaction
    - Higher values increase transaction size but improve consolidation efficiency
-   - Range: 2-200 (practical limit based on transaction size constraints)
+   - Range: 1-100 (enforced by the RPC)

 4. **maxtransactions** (numeric, optional, default=10)
    - Maximum number of consolidation transactions to create
    - Helps prevent excessive resource usage for addresses with many notes
-   - Range: 1-100
+   - Range: 1-50 (enforced by the RPC)

 ### Return Value